This week in the House

 For details about the proposed program of business for each sitting of the House and Federation Chamber and that sitting’s public hearings of House and joint committees go to the House Daily Program (usually available at least 1 hour before the House is scheduled to meet).

-This week the House is expected to sit on Tuesday, Wednesday and Thursday in a pattern similar to that described in the Infosheet 'A typical sitting day'.
+This week the House is expected to sit on Tuesday, Wednesday and Thursday.
+The Federation Chamber is not expected to meet this week.

 Real time tracking of business done by the House and the Federation Chamber